 Most agree it is unfair that public servants can have their egregious behavior capped in dollars.
 Also, it encourages public servants to harm citizens.
 It is a license to kill or maim.
 Most lawyers think capping fee percentages is absurd.
 All this does is discourage victims from finding a good lawyer.
 You get what you pay for.

 Anyways, all these damages caps are something possessed by the expert and experienced legal professional.
 And only lawyers can best discuss these issues with the injured client.
 Ehline can answer most of these questions by phone.
-So it is probably a very good idea to call us.
+So it is probably an excellent idea to call us.
 Do so and understand more about your rights to the money.

 Essential Steps to Take Immediately Following a DOT Caused Accident

-- Keep a journal or even take videos and pictures of bruising and healing process.
+Keep a journal or even take videos and pictures of the bruising and healing process.
 So now you have a progression record.

 Protect Your Government Claim By Speaking to a Lawyer Immediately?